Aperkirdach History, Family Crest & Coats of Arms

 Aperkirdach Spelling Variations

-hundred years, documents were basically unique.
+Prior to the invention of the printing press in the last hundred years, documents were basically unique.
 Names were written according to sound, and often appeared differently each time they were recorded.
 Spelling variations of the name Aperkirdach include Aberkirder, Aberkerdour, Aberchirdour and others.

 Early Notables of the Aperkirdach family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Aperkirdach Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Aperkirdach Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Aperkirdach family to Ireland
+Migration of the Aperkirdach family